hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_discovery_virtual_instance.html.markdown

 An `identity` block supports the following:

 * `type` - (Required) The type of Managed Service Identity that should be configured on this SAP Discovery Virtual Instance.
-Only possible value is `UserAssigned`.
+The only possible value is `UserAssigned`.

 * `identity_ids` - (Required) A list of User Assigned Managed Identity IDs to be assigned to this SAP Discovery Virtual Instance.